aboulle/RaDMaX/README.md

 ___

 ## Installation instructions
 Download zip file and extract it to your disk.
-In a shell, run the Radmax.py file with `python Radmax.py`.

 Radmax requires [python 2.7] (http://www.python.org), [Scipy](http://www.scipy.org), [Matplotlib](http://www.matplotlib.org) and [wxpython] (http://www.wxpython.org).
 For the moment, the wxpython library is not compatible with Python 3 and above. **RaDMaX won't work with Python 3.**